-Richard (“Rick”) Nowak is a Litigation & Dispute Resolution partner in Mayer Brown’s Chicago office.
+Richard (“Rick”) Nowak is a partner in Mayer Brown's Chicago office and Co-Chair of the ERISA Litigation practice.
 He is an experienced trial attorney in state and federal court and also represents clients in arbitrations, mediations, and governmental and internal investigations.
 Rick’s practice focuses on complex ERISA fiduciary and benefits litigation and employment litigation and counseling.
 In 2020, Rick was named a Benefits “Rising Star” by Law360, which is a highly-selective honor given to “attorneys under 40 whose legal accomplishments transcend their age.”

 Rick actively counsels and represents benefit plans, plan sponsors, plan fiduciaries against claims relating to defined contribution (401(k) and 403(b)) plans, defined benefit plans, severance plans, top hat plans, and health plans under the Employee Retirement Income Security Act of 1974 (ERISA).
 In addition, Rick actively represents clients in ERISA class actions alleging excessive fees, imprudent investments, and other claims relating to the administration of plan assets and fiduciary responsibilities.
 Rick also has specific experience relating to employee stock ownership plans (ESOP), representing plan sponsors and other interested parties in litigation and investigations relating to ESOP transactions.